ibm-cloud-docs/containers/cs_tutorials.md

             ```
             {: pre}

 6. To set up and manage a private image repository in {{site.data.keyword.registryshort_notm}}, install the {{site.data.keyword.registryshort_notm}} plug-in.
-To run registry commands, use the prefix `ic cr`.
+To run registry commands, use the prefix `ibmcloud cr`.

     ```
     ic plugin install container-registry -r Bluemix